 - 1 tablespoon sugar

 - Put the pistachios in a dry frying pan.
 Put the heat on medium.
 Toast them gently, shaking regularly to prevent any burning.
 Take off the heat and leave to cool.

 - Crush the cardamom pod slightly.
 Combine the milk, cream and cardamom pod in a saucepan.
 Heat gently.
 As soon as it is about to boil, take it off the heat and leave for 15 minutes for the cardamom pod to infuse.

 - Beat the egg yolks with the sugar until pale.
-If there doesn't seem to be enough liquid, add a tbsp of cold water.
+If there doesn't seem to be enough liquid, add a tablespoon of cold water.

 - Slowly pour the cream mixture into the egg yolk and sugar, whisking all the time.

 - Return the egg, sugar and cream mixture to the saucepan and heat gently, stirring.
 It should gradually thicken.
 Stop when it forms a custard that coats the back of a spoon.

-- Put the pistachios and the extra tbsp of sugar in a spice grinder or food processor and blend until ground.
+- Put the pistachios and the extra tablespoon of sugar in a spice grinder or food processor and blend until ground.
 Stir this mixture into the custard.

 - After churning in the ice cream maker it can be transferred to another container and kept in the freezer until you want to eat it.